jacmos3/LittleTraveler/README.md

+[The instruction to install and run the code are at the bottom]

 ## A Loot for the Travel Industry
 The Traveler Loot is a Loot derivative for the travel industry and the travel world in general.
 The original Loot provided a public good on which the community can create games.